Arihantawasthi/mark-one-client/README.md

 # Mark One — Frontend

+> [!NOTE]
+> This repository contains the React/Tailwind frontend portal for Mark One.
+> The core FastAPI asynchronous processing engine is hosted in the [mark-one](https://github.com) repository.

 A fast, modern frontend for the Mark One newsletter analysis platform.
 This UI lets users run newsletter and market analyses, track progress in real time, and view detailed issue-level insights.

 ---